Ever wonder how sponsors measure their effectiveness of their experiential marketing?

 - Mobile app

 App engagement can be measured in multiple ways, including number of downloads, who used the app, where they went, and what messages were sent.
+Additionally, the app can be used to continue communication with your customer well after the activation or event has ended.

 Contact us today!